 The module prevents data output during initialization and self test.

-No data is output from the module until the self tests complete successfully and the certificate has been properly loaded into the module.
-The module also prevents data output during and after zeroization of cryptographic keys and CSPs as this occurs when a tamper condition exists.
-Further, the system's internal modules and timing controls work together to isolate user data input and output processes from CSP and key management functions.
+- No data is output from the module until the self tests complete successfully and the NC has been properly loaded into the module. - No data is output during and after zeroization of cryptographic keys and CSPs, as this occurs when a tamper condition exists. - The encryptor's internal modules and timing controls work together to isolate user data input and output processes from CSP and key management functions.